Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple

 President Joe Biden said the United States would send money to relief organizations and coordinate with Libyan authorities and the United Nations to provide additional support.

-Magdy reported from Cairo.
-Associated Press writer Jack Jeffery in London contributed.
+Samy Magdy reported from Cairo.
+Jack Jeffery contributed to this report from London.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.